wang-jingyi/wang-jingyi.github.io/index.md

 #### Vacencies

 <!-- <font color="#dd0000"> -->
-**I am always actively looking for self-motivated PostDoc/PhD/master/research assistants/research interns with competitive packages to join my group at ZJU.**
+*I am always actively looking for self-motivated PostDoc/PhD/master/research assistants/research interns with competitive packages to join my group at ZJU.*
 <!-- </font>  -->
 Feel free to drop me an email with CV if you find any of the above research topics interesting.
 Preferred PhD candidates should either be good at programming or maths, and more importantly love doing research.
 For ZJU students, please walk in to my office at Lecture Buildng 9-350, if you wish to have a talk.

 #### Hobbies

-Badminton, football, rock climbing, DOTA2, PES, etc.
+I play badminton regularly;
+I love to play DOTA2 and PES when I have the time;
+I love football and am a fan of Leo Messi, GOAT!

 #### Contact